Pustków, Podkarpackie Voivodeship: Heidelager

 Locals who lived in the vicinity were evicted already in mid-1940.
-The HL-Heidelager Military Training Base known in German as the SS-Truppenübungsplatz Heidelager (de) eventually, was set up north-east of Dębica not far from Blizna using slave labor from the neighboring concentration camp located beneath Królowa Góra mountain, which held 7,000 Jews, 5,000 Soviet POWs, and 3,000 Poles (most of them annihilated before July 1944).
+The HL-Heidelager Military Training Base known in German as the SS-Truppenübungsplatz Heidelager eventually, was set up north-east of Dębica not far from Blizna, using slave labor from the neighboring concentration camp located beneath Królowa Góra mountain, which held 7,000 Jews, 5,000 Soviet POWs, and 3,000 Poles (most of them annihilated before July 1944).
 The training range was in use since the fall of 1941 under the command of SS Oberführer Werner von Schele.
 The title Heidelager was adjusted from the original SS TruppenÜbungsPlatz "Ostpolen" on August 25, 1943.
 The last commandant of the training base was SS Oberführer Bernhardt Voss until the summer of 1944.

 The facility resembled a small city with its own narrow gauge railroad, some 3,600 men of different nationalities, cinemas, dining halls, dozens of villas, a newsletter, even a camp brothel staffed by female prisoners from the slave-labor camp nearby, and the hunting parties for the high-ranking officers.
 This is where the Galizien Division came into existence.
 The range was visited by Reichsführer-SS Heinrich Himmler on September 28, 1943, and abandoned in the summer of 1944 ahead of the Soviet advance.